-The Act, the Code and the Guidance are subject to monitoring by the Office of the Surveillance Commissioners Investigatory Powers Commissioner's Office.
+The Act, the Code and the Code of Practice are subject to monitoring by the Investigatory Powers Commissioner's Office.
 Any complaints regarding use of surveillance powers should be dealt with initially through the Council's Complaints and Compliments Procedure.
 If this does not result in a satisfactory outcome for the complainant then they should be referred to: